altocodenl/tagaway/readme.md

    - Add one or more tags to a certain upload batch.

 - Share & manage
-   - Share/unshare with email & authorization to see or ignore.
+   - Share/unshare with email: signup, login, or go straight if there's a session.
    - Mark tags shared with user with something.
    - If two shared tags from different users have the same name, put "@email"